EPSRC/AHRC Centre for Doctoral Training in Media and Arts Technology

 At the beginning of year 2 you finalise your PhD topic.
 In years 2 and 3, you will take three further specialist option modules to support your research.
 These can be from other Schools in Queen Mary, like Geography, Drama and Film, as well as from our own School of Electronic Engineering and Computer Science.

 We are offering scholarships to applicants who are ordinarily resident in the UK (i.e. have lived and worked in the UK at least the last three years).

-Applications will open on 1st December 2017 for the September 2018 intake which will include a small number of scholarships for international students.
+Applications are now open for the September 2018 intake which will include a small number of scholarships for international students.